awsdocs/amazon-elasticache-docs/doc_source/redis/backups-seeding-redis.md

      + Contains only lowercase letters, numbers, and dashes\.
    + Names can't be formatted as an IP address \(for example, 192\.0\.2\.0\)\.

-   We strongly recommend that you create your Amazon S3 bucket in the same AWS Region as your new ElastiCache for Redis cluster\.
+   You must create your Amazon S3 bucket in the same AWS Region as your new ElastiCache for Redis cluster\.
 This approach makes sure that the highest data transfer speed when ElastiCache reads your \.rdb file from Amazon S3\.
 **Note**
 To keep your data as secure as possible, make the permissions on your Amazon S3 bucket as restrictive as you can\.
 At the same time, the permissions still need to allow the bucket and its contents to be used to seed your new Redis cluster\.